-The school also provides access to children from Y2 to Y6 on TT Rockstars which promotes children's speed in recalling times tables facts.
+The school provides access to children from Y2 to Y6 on TT Rockstars which promotes children's speed in recalling times tables facts.
+The programme's resources are also used daily as part of the maths lessons to further practise times tables facts.